At PCOM, we welcome students from all walks of life and from a variety of career and academic backgrounds.

 Review the DO Application Requirements for a full listing of prerequisite coursework.

-PCOM and PCOM Georgia offer master’s programs in biomedical sciences.
+PCOM, PCOM Georgia and PCOM South Georgia offer master’s programs in biomedical sciences.
 Earn a master’s degree while preparing for medical school under the guidance of PCOM faculty.
 Our MS in Biomedical Sciences program provides students with a solid knowledge base with an emphasis on developing strong academic and professional skills.

-Candidates who meet minimum criteria are assured an interview for the DO program and many biomed students enter our DO programs each year.
+Candidates who meet minimum criteria are assured an interview for the DO program and many biomed students enter our doctoral programs each year.

 Review the DO Application Requirements for details regarding recommendation letter requirements.